ietf-teep/architecture/draft-ietf-teep-architecture.md

 of Device Administrators, for example, pushing out TAs that contain some data collection or use device resources for distributed jobs for a TAM.
 All the potential damanges that a compromised TAM can make can be done by a hostile TAM.
-A hostile TAM differs in knowingly launch some abusive behavior.
+A hostile TAM differs in intentionally conducting some abusive behavior.

 A Device Administrator may find out that the TAM it previously trusted turns out to be not trustworthy anymore.
 In this case, the Device Administrator can remove